Fabaceae (pea family) Robinia

 Pale pink flower clusters of Robinia × ambigua ‘Decaisneana’ on Mayfield Avenue near Campus Drive.
 Sairus Patel, 10 May 2020

-A formal planting of 46 R. × ambigua ‘Idahoensis’ with bright pink flowers brackets the east end of the Science and Engineering Quad.
-This area used to be called Stone Pine Plaza for the brief period between 1999 and 2008, and boasted 60 similarly sited locusts.
-‘Idahoensis’ also used to be be seen in the area around Mirada Avenue and Frenchman’s Road.
+A formal planting of 46 R. × ambigua ‘Idahoensis’, with bright pink flowers, brackets the east end of the Science and Engineering Quad.
+This area was briefly known as Stone Pine Plaza (1999–2008) and once held 60 locusts.
+‘Idahoensis’ was also seen in the area around Mirada Avenue and Frenchman’s Road.